7 Different Types of Rattlesnakes in Oklahoma

 Now, let’s meet the incredible Western Diamondback Rattlesnake, another venomous resident of Oklahoma that you need to be aware of.

-Known for its imposing size and striking diamond-shaped markings along its back, this rattlesnake is truly a sight to behold.
+Known for its imposing size and striking diamond-shaped markings along its back, this rattlesnake is a sight to behold.

 Growing up to 6 feet long, this species is one of the largest rattlesnakes in Oklahoma.

-The Western Diamondback Rattlesnake can adapt to various environments, with its habitat ranging from grasslands to deserts.
+The Western Diamondback Rattlesnake can adapt to various environments, with its habitat ranging from grasslands to deserts

-And, of course, as its name suggests, it has a distinct diamond pattern on its back that makes it easy to identify.
+Of course, as its name suggests, it has a distinct diamond pattern on its back that makes it easy to identify.

 However, keeping your distance and avoiding unnecessary encounters with this species is important.